SkateSeek

 moderatedecent

-West LA Courthouse Skate Plaza — aerial view showing skate plaza layout with red roof structure
+West LA Courthouse Skate Plaza - photo 1

 Street Sectionsmooth concrete